What is the main source of law authorising this entity form?

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

-Their main responsibilities are to make important decision that affect their interests in the company such as appointing and terminating Director, Company Secretary and Auditor, making decisions to buy property.
+Their main responsibility is to contribute capital to the company and make key decisions that affect their interests including, appointing or terminating Directors, the Company Secretary and the Auditor, approving major transactions such as asset acquisition,, to change name of the company among others.
 They have the power to make core decisions of the company.

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?